Saturday, August 8, 2015

 LaGrange College

-Chartered in 1830 by act of
+Chartered in 1830 by an act of

-the Legislature of Alabama
+The Legislature of Alabama

 An Institution of High Order for men